-Adoption of New Accounting Standards - Contributed Nonfinancial Assets
+Contributed Nonfinancial Assets

 In September 2020, FASB issued amended guidance for contributed nonfinancial assets with ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets (Topic 958).
 The guidance requires the presentation of contributed nonfinancial assets as a separate line item in the statement of activities, disclosure of the disaggregated amount by type, and disclosure of qualitative information about whether the contributed nonfinancial assets were monetized or utilized during the reporting period as well as a description of the programs or other activities in which the assets were used.
 The guidance also requires disclosure of any donor-imposed restrictions and a description of valuation techniques.
-The Organization adopted ASU 2020-07 for the year ending December 31, 2022.
-Total in-kind professional services were \$284,450 and \$253,684 for the years ended December 31, 2022, and 2021, respectively.
+Total in-kind professional services were \$337,492 and \$284,450 for the years ended December 31, 2023, and 2022, respectively.